Porch Pick Up: Meaning, How It Works & Safety Tips (2026)

 The key feature is that the buyer and seller never meet in person.
 All coordination happens beforehand through messages.

-You’ll often see this for smaller or low cost items.
-In fact, many people use porch pickup for items under $10 because it’s such an easy way to sell things without a lot of effort.
-If a listing says “porch pick up only,” it means the buyer must come to the seller’s location to get the item, as shipping or delivery isn’t an option.
+You will often see this for smaller or low cost items.
+Many people use porch pickup for items under $20 because it is such an easy way to sell things without a lot of effort.
+If a listing says “porch pick up only,” it means the buyer must come to the seller’s location to get the item, as shipping or delivery is not an option.

 PPU Meaning Explained